 If you absolutely need a midsize car right now, check out the VW Passat TDI, which shares the Golf’s motor.

 No Mercedes-Benz comes cheap, and the M-Class crossover is one of Benz’s pricier models.
 But if it fits your budget, you can’t go wrong with the diesel-powered ML350 BlueTEC.
 Blessed with an ultra-smooth 3.0-liter turbodiesel V6 that cranks out 240 horsepower and an incredible 455 pound-feet of torque, the ML350 BlueTEC delivers executive-grade acceleration and refinement.
 It also returns 20 mpg city/28 mpg highway, which is pretty amazing for a big rig like this.

 Best Truck: 2013 Chevrolet Silverado 2500 HD Duramax

-If you haven’t been paying attention to diesel powered trucks lately, let me bring you up to speed.
+If you haven’t been paying attention to diesel powered trucks lately, let us bring you up to speed.
 There’s a diesel fuel arms race going on between GM, Dodge, and Ford, and the horsepower and torque figures are completely insane.
-But I’ll tell you a little secret: it’s not just about the numbers.
-At 397 horsepower and 765 pound-feet of torque, GM’s 6.6-liter “Duramax” turbodiesel V8 trails Ford’s entry on paper (believe it or not), but in the real world, it’s the strongest truck motor you can buy.
+But it’s not just about the numbers.
+At 397 horsepower and 765 pound-feet of torque, GM’s 6.6-liter “Duramax” turbodiesel V8 trails Ford’s entry on paper (believe it or not).
+In the real world, however, it’s the strongest truck motor you can buy.
 And compared to a gasoline-powered V8, it’s going to give you significantly better fuel economy, too.